gabdelab/hnparser/README.md

 ## Open questions

+### Should we consider the fact that the results are sorted ?

+I think it's not something we should rely on.
+It could reduce computation times, both when starting and when getting queries, but we probably want the product to be more resilient than this.

 ### How should we handle empty results ?

 I tend to think that returning 404s on empty results is a bad practice, as it prevents the